shannonhouck/psi4fockci/README.md

 Updated: Nov 14, 2017

 Currently, the molecule and alpha/beta specifications are set in the input file.
-(Soon, there will be a Python implementation, but we want to be sure it works first!)

-To run a calculation, for example, on the septet state of N2, with -2a/+2b, you would edit the bottom of the input.dat file like so:
+To run a calculation, for example, on the septet state of N2, with -2a/+2b, you would edit the input.dat file like so:

 ```
+import spinflip
+from spinflip import run_sf

 # setting up molecule
 n2 = psi4.core.Molecule.create_molecule_from_string("""
 0 7